The Kosmosis Approach to Crypto Rug Pull Detection: The Use Case of Rug Pull Prevention

 Bob's involvement in the community deepened over time.
 He engaged in discussions, shared his excitement with fellow members, and reveled in the rumors of more \ac{nft} launches in the future.
 His commitment paid off when he earned himself a whitelist spot that allows Bob to mint the upcoming \ac{nft} project \textit{\ac{eth} Banana Chips} by Homer\_eth.
 Convinced of its potential, Bob didn't hesitate to mint an \textit{\ac{eth} Banana Chips} \ac{nft} when the opportunity arose.
 With a click to confirm the transaction in his browser wallet (e.\,g., MetaMask \cite{metamask2023}), Bob became the proud owner of an \textit{\ac{eth} Banana Chips} \ac{nft}, unaware of the underlying risks associated with his investment.

 However, the reality of the situation was far from the optimistic scenario Bob had envisioned.
 Unknown to him, since Bob had a limited understanding of blockchain transactions, the proceeds from the \textit{Ether Reapers} mint were not being locked in the smart contract for future development as promised.
 Instead, they were directly funneled into Homer\_eth's deployer address.
-From there, Homer\_eth will later transfer those mint proceeds either to his next deployer address or to exchanges in order to pay out his profits made from rug pulling the projects.
+From there, Homer\_eth will later transfer those mint proceeds either to his next deployer address for a future rug pull or to an exchange in order to pay out his profits made from rug pulling the projects.

 After the launch of \textit{\ac{eth} Banana Chips}, a tense silence enveloped the community.
 For months, there was no news from Homer\_eth, no updates on the project, leaving everyone to wonder about the future.
 It wasn't until March 2022, that Homer\_eth broke the silence with the announcement of one last \ac{nft} project, dubbed \textit{Froggy Frens}.
-However, due to backlash from the community, Homer\_eth deleted his X account and vanished \cite{zachxbt2022}.
+However, due to backlash from the community, Homer\_eth deleted his $\mathbb{X}$ account and vanished \cite{zachxbt2022}.